MyPilgrimage/MyPilgrimage.github.io/_tabs/photos.md

 ---

-Here you can find pictures I and others have taken while hiking, camping or working on this page. <br/>
+Here you can find pictures I and others have taken while hiking, camping or working on this page.
 Attribution given in the picture's description.

 > **Click on a picture to enlarge it.** <br/>
-> While in the Large-viewport you can browse the other pictures by:
+> While in the Large-viewport you can browse the other pictures by: <br class='brML'/>
 > Pressing or swiping left and right.
 > Or clicking <i class='fas fa-angle-left fa-fw'></i> and <i class='fas fa-angle-right fa-fw'></i>
 > <br/>